andrewmoise/grits/REFERENCE.md

 * `/home/moise/local/music-player/` could be read/writable by `moise` via the `music` origin.

 That construction means that, running the Gimbal shell, `moise` can examine the music player's application data and make changes to it.
 The music player can operate on its own data however it will need to.
-However, even though it carries a token for `moise`'s user, the music player cannot read or write anything from `moise`'s files outside its permitted area, nor can any other code that doesn't originate from `https://gimbal.{your domain}.com`.
+However, even though it carries a token for `moise`'s user, the music player cannot read or write anything from `moise`'s files outside `local/music-player/`, nor can any other code that doesn't originate from `https://gimbal.{your domain}.com`.

 Now say that `moise` wants to set up his own custom Gimbal shell on a different vhost, `https://gimbal.moise.{your domain}.com`.
 He adds a grant of access on `/home/moise` to his own user when accessed from that new origin.
 Both vhosts can now access the same data.
 No other origin can access `/home/moise` unless specifically allowed.